Time-sharing

-In computing, time-sharing is the sharing of a computing resource among many users at the same time by means of multiprogramming and multi-tasking.
+In computing, time-sharing is the concurrent sharing of a computing resource among many tasks or users by giving each task or user a small slice of processing time.
+This quick switch between tasks or users gives the illusion of simultaneous execution.
+It enables multi-tasking by a single user or enables multiple-user sessions.

-Its emergence as the prominent model of computing in the 1970s represented a major technological shift in the history of computing.
+Developed during the 1960s, its emergence as the prominent model of computing in the 1970s represented a major technological shift in the history of computing.
 By allowing many users to interact concurrently with a single computer, time-sharing dramatically lowered the cost of providing computing capability, made it possible for individuals and organizations to use a computer without owning one, and promoted the interactive use of computers and the development of new interactive applications.

 History

 Batch processing

-The earliest computers were extremely expensive devices, and very slow in comparison to later models.
-Machines were typically dedicated to a particular set of tasks and operated by control panels, the operator manually entering small programs via switches in order to load and run a series of programs.
+The earliest computers were extremely expensive devices, and very slow.
+Machines were typically dedicated to a particular set of tasks and operated by control panels, the operator manually entering small programs via switches one at a time.
 These programs might take hours to run.
-As computers grew in speed, run times dropped, and soon the time taken to start up the next program became a concern.
+As computers increased in speed, run times dropped, and soon the time taken to start up the next program became a concern.
 Newer batch processing software and methodologies, including batch operating systems such as IBSYS (1960), decreased these "dead periods" by queuing up programs ready to run.

 Comparatively inexpensive card punch or paper tape writers were used by programmers to write their programs "offline".
 Programs were submitted to the operations team, which scheduled them to be run.
 Output (generally printed) was returned to the programmer.
 The complete process might take days, during which time the programmer might never see the computer.
 Stanford students made a short film humorously critiquing this situation.

 The alternative of allowing the user to operate the computer directly was generally far too expensive to consider.
 This was because users might have long periods of entering code while the computer remained idle.
 This situation limited interactive development to those organizations that could afford to waste computing cycles: large universities for the most part.

 Time-sharing

-The concept is claimed to have been first described by Robert Dodds in a letter he wrote in 1949 although he did not use the term time-sharing.
-Later John Backus also described the concept, but did not use the term, in the 1954 summer session at MIT.
-Bob Bemer used the term time-sharing in his 1957 article "How to consider a computer" in Automatic Control Magazine and it was reported the same year he used the term time-sharing in a presentation.
-In a paper published in December 1958 by W. F. Bauer, he wrote that "The computers would handle a number of problems concurrently.
-Organizations would have input-output equipment installed on their own premises and would buy time on the computer much the same way that the average household buys power and water from utility companies."
+The term time-sharing has had two major uses, one prior to 1960 and the other after.
+In the earliest uses, the term (used without the hyphen) referred to what we now call multiprogramming.